New Super Predator Emerges out of the Kem Kem Formation

 The orange arrow in the cladogram indicates the potential position of S. pachytholus amongst the carcharodontosaurids.

-The palaeontologists have concluded that the environment in this part of northern Africa during the Cretaceous must have been particularly favourable to herbivorous dinosaurs and other creatures that would have made up the food chain.
+The palaeontologists have concluded that the environment in this part of northern Africa during the Cretaceous must have been particularly favourable to herbivorous dinosaurs.
 It would have needed to be to support the number of large, predatory dinosaurs now known from this part of the world.

 The Kem Kem Formation may yet yield more theropod dinosaurs as these sediments are explored, the number of different carnivores found to date suggests that there must have been an abundance of food.